cdvelop/fetchgo/docs/ARCHITECTURE.md

 ### `client` struct: The (Private) Implementation

-The `client` struct is the private implementation that holds request-specific configuration and a reference to its parent `Fetchgo` instance.
+The `client` struct is the private implementation that holds request-specific configuration and a reference to its parent `Fetch` instance.

 ```go
 // client.go